Important Tips So Your Christmas Tree Keeps Its Needles as Long as Possible

 If the tree farm doesn't have a shaker,

-lifting the tree a few inches and banging it down on hard ground will shake off loose and dead needles.
+lifting the tree a few inches and banging it down on hard ground and then shaking it from side to side

 - Get a fresh cut - If you haven't got a reciprocating or other power saw to do this when you get home, have the farm make a "fresh